prashantig25/Perceptual_unc_aug_task_pupil/README.md

 To reproduce our pupillometry results, please follow these steps.

 1. To preprocess the raw pupil signal, run `preprocessing_script.m` (Please note, this step is OPTIONAL.
-Since preprocessing can be time-consuming (around 2-3 hours to preprocess all files), you can skip it and still replicate all our results).
+Since preprocessing can be time-consuming, you can skip it and still replicate all our results).
 2. To reproduce our descriptive pupil results (Figure 3), run `get_pupilsignal.m`, `gazeposition.m`, `get_pupilPEbins.m`, and `fullTrial.m`.
-3. To reproduce our modeling results (Figure 4), run `pupil_regressionNew.m` and `posteriorcurves_pecondiff.m`.
+3. To reproduce our modeling results (Figure 3c and 4), run `fitOLS_models.m` and `empiricalDifferenceCurves.m`.
 4. To reproduce our analysis of arousal and learning residuals (Figure 5), run `residualUP_analysis.m` and `arousal_variabilityInteractions.m`.

 # Software